glygener/glycositeminer/README.md

 ```

-## Using the container to download raw or original data
+# DOWNLOADING ORIGINAL DATA
+To download and process original data, follow the instructions given below.

+### PubMed downloads
 Run the following command to download PubMed baseline xml files for 2024 which have file indexes starting from 1 to 1219.
 To find out the
-start and end values of the baseline files, visit https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/
+start and end values of the baseline files, visit https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/.
+The downloaded files will be
+saved under "$DATA_PATH/medline/".
 ```
 nohup docker exec -t running_glycositeminer python download-medline.py -c baseline -y 24 -s 1 -e 1219 &
 ```